 a.Select File➔Open online library.
 The online library will show up in RoboDK.

 b.Use the filters to find your robot.

-c.Select Download to automatically load the robot in your RoboDK station.
+c.Select Open to automatically load the robot in your RoboDK station.

-d.Alternatively, download the robot file directly from the online library (https://robodk.com/library) and open the file with RoboDK (.robot file).
+d.Alternatively, download the robot file directly from the library (https://robodk.com/library) and open the file with RoboDK (the .robot file).

 2.Connect the sensor: